arjunpur/motionperception/README.md

 - [ ] Decision Layer (e.g., an LIP-like Module): Implement a drift-diffusion or attractor network model that accumulates the MT response over time until a threshold is reached, replicating reaction-time and choice dynamics.
 - [ ] Spiking vs. Rate: Compare a rate-based version of your model to a spiking version to see differences in temporal coding or variability.
 - [ ] Spatial Patterns: Look at more complex stimuli (e.g., multiple motion directions in different parts of the visual field).
 Study how MT might segment or integrate motions.

+## References

+[1] Gur, M., & Snodderly, D. M. (2007).
+Direction selectivity in V1 of alert monkeys: evidence for parallel pathways for motion processing.
+Journal of Physiology, 585(2), 383-400.

+[2] Rust, N. C., Mante, V., Simoncelli, E. P., & Movshon, J. A. (2006).
+How MT cells analyze the motion of visual patterns.
+Nature Neuroscience, 9(11), 1421-1431.

+[3] Heeger, D. J., Simoncelli, E. P., & Movshon, J. A. (1996).
+Computational models of cortical visual processing.
+Proceedings of the National Academy of Sciences, 93(2), 623-627.

+[4] Britten, K. H., Newsome, W. T., Shadlen, M. N., Celebrini, S., & Movshon, J. A. (1996).
+A relationship between behavioral choice and the visual responses of neurons in macaque MT.
+Visual Neuroscience, 13(1), 87-100.